Golf Technology Biography for Dave

 had that much concentrated golf practice before -- or until I retired.

-In the last two years, I've gotten my game almost back to where it was
+After retirement in 2002, I got my game almost back to where it

 in 1961.
-I'm no longer young and strong, but I like to think I'm
+I was no longer young and strong, but I like to think I'm

 Bell Labs hired me upon graduation and sent me off to MIT for